rasor/gapcoder-execution/README.md

 Create a Cordova app.
 In GitHub:
 * Create a Cordova project having confix.xml in the root #required for being able to run in GapCoder
+* Content could be like this project: https://github.com/gapcoder/cordova.git

 Import the app to GapCoder.
 In the app:
 * Press "+"